Skip to main content

 Our program is committed to fostering a diverse and inclusive training environment.
 Additionally, we aim to provide our fellows with the educational experiences and mentorship necessary to advance DEI within the field of Pulmonary and Critical Care Medicine (PCCM) and beyond.
 Our longitudinal Academic Half Day didactic curriculum intentionally links sessions on disparities within the field of PCCM to foundational clinical content.
 Additionally, our Wednesday Divisional Grand Rounds conference series provides regular opportunities for all members of the Division to come together and discuss important DEI-related topics.
 These include sessions on allyship, equity in recruitment, and updates from our Divisional DEI working group.

 We are proud that our faculty lead DEI initiatives throughout the health system.
 This includes an Assistant Dean of Medical Education at the Feinberg School of Medicine and the Co-Director of the Department of Medicine Health Equity and Action Training Academy.
-Many of our faculty serve as mentors for the Kimberly Querrey Pulmonary and Critical Care Summary Research Program – a longstanding program that aims to provide rigorous research experience for high school and undergraduate students in demographic groups that are underrepresented in science.
+Many of our faculty serve as mentors for the Kimberly Querrey Pulmonary and Critical Care Summer Research Program – a longstanding program that aims to provide rigorous research experience for high school and undergraduate students in demographic groups that are underrepresented in science.

 Our fellows have published high-impact scholarships focused on health care disparities and we are committed to providing current and future fellows the support and resources necessary to pursue community engagement, advocacy, and DEI-related research.